sinclairzx81/typebox/readme.md

 ### Create

-Use the Create function to create a value from a TypeBox type.
+Use the Create function to create a value from a type.
 TypeBox will use default values if specified.

 ```typescript
 const T = Type.Object({ x: Type.Number(), y: Type.Number({ default: 42 }) })